LeifW/sbt-git-info/README.md

 `net.leifwarner.SbtGitInfo.setting`

-Or do something like this: https://github.com/guardian/sbt-version-info-plugin
+Alternatively, you could add it as a dep by referencing the git repo as a subproject, like so: https://github.com/guardian/sbt-version-info-plugin

 I'll work on putting this in a maven repo in a little bit, so won't need those first two steps.